mech/Notes/Database/data_warehouse.md

 # Data Warehouse

+> BigQuery and/or Redshift are more targeted towards analytics workloads, but you could use them to saw the data into another system that you use for OLAP -- MySQL or Postgres probably.

 Operational system users almost always deal with one record at a time.
 Data warehouse users almost never deal with on record at a time.

 A database that is dedicated to data analysis and reporting.